jsummers/deark/readme.txt

      Makes Deark less likely to try to improve output filenames by using names from the contents of the input file.
 This is mainly intended for certain image formats where such names may or may not be meaningful.
+  -modtime
+  -nomodtime
+     Do / Do not try to preserve the modification timestamp of extracted files.
+     This is only supported for a few formats.
+Off by default, but may be enabled by default in future versions.
+     Note that if you are extracting to a system that does not store timestamps in UTC (often the case on Windows), the timestamps may not be very accurate.
   -opt <module:option>=<value>
      Module-specific options.
 See formats.txt.
   -version